TEAM

 Anna and her husband both avidly participate in outdoor activities, and can often be found hunting, hiking, and fishing.

-David is passionate about the outdoors, equine, and the future of our public resources.
+Drew is passionate about the outdoors, hunting, fishing, and the future of our public land and resources.

-Lisa is a Fish and Wildlife Biologist for the US Fish and Wildlife Service and is based in the Chubbuck Filed Office.
+Matt is a Contaminants Biologist for the US Fish and Wildlife Service – Chubbuck Field Office.

 Rob Mickelsen